Make-School-Courses/Core-UI-UX-User-Testing/README.md

 # Core-UI-UX-User-Testing

+**Revert this**

 If you are making software that supports user interaction you will want to design and test your user interfaces before building your apps.

 ## Definitions

 UI - User Interface
 UX - User experience

 ## Tools

 There are many tools available for UI and UX design.
 This list reflects my tools of choice.
 It reflects my personal tools of choice.

 ### Sketch

 Sketch is a drawing tool that was created with UI design in mind.
 While you can draw anything with Sketch it provides many features that make mocking websites and mobile apps easy.

 Sketch has many plugins that extend it's functionality.

 It's widely used in industry.

 - https://www.sketchapp.com

 ### InVision

 InVision is an online tool for mocking up user interfaces and user experiences

 - https://www.invisionapp.com